5 Best Laptops For Data Science (Latest 2023 Libraries & Tools)

 16GB: Recommended

-Regardless of how big yoru data sets are, I highly recommend EVERYONE get 16GB RAM as the bare minimum for a speedy workflow.
+Regardless of how big your data sets are, I highly recommend EVERYONE to get 16GB RAM.

 Why?